Mixeway/MixewayBackend/readme.md

 # Mixeway Backend <img src="https://mixeway.github.io/img/logo_dashboard.png" height="60px">

-### Disclaimer:
-> The current version of Mixaway (0.9) is considered as beta.
-It contains several bugs and vulnerabilities.
-Every fix is put on the board and proceed to make sure version 1.0 will be vulnerability and bug-free.

 ### About Mixeway:
 Mixeway is an OpenSource software that is meant to simplify the process of security assurance of projects which are implemented using CICD procedures. **Mixawey is not another vulnerability scanning software - it is security orchestration tool**.